 - 20th Arrondissement: Ménilmontant

-Second, here are the most asked questions I get on Paris that can help you make some quick decisions if you don’t want to read this entire post:
+Second, we here are the most asked questions I get on Paris (if you don’t want to read this entire post):

 What is the best neighborhood in Paris for budget travelers?

 Montmartre is one of the cheapest neighborhoods in the city for budget travelers.
 It’s located in the 18th arrondissement and offers some of the best views of the entire city (especially at sunset).